sf105/sttp-book/chapters/testing-techniques/structural-testing.md

 indeed explore the space efficiently requires a good understanding of the program itself.
 Our tip is for you to make a little use of specification-based techniques here.
 If you understand the specs, you might be able to devise good tests for the particular loop.

+{% hint style='working' %}
-{% set todo = "record a video about the loop boundary adequacy" %}
+record a video about the loop boundary adequacy
-{% include "/includes/todo.md" %}
+{% endhint %}

 ## Criteria subsumption